denistsoi/franklinchen.github.io/source/_posts/2013-03-03-my-first-steel-city-road-runners-winter-5k-race.markdown

 I am not doing any other races, because they would interfere with my long run progression plans.
 I will wait until after the marathon to enjoy training for and running 5K and 10K races.
 So this year I'm going to skip the [Martha's Run 10K](http://www.marthadixon.org/) that I've only ever done once (in 2004), as well as [Burgh's Pizza and Wings Pub 10K](http://www.montourtrail.org/events/displayevent.asp?id=1) that I also did once (in 2004).
 Since I'm not going to be doing the Pittsburgh Marathon again next year, maybe next year I can run these races.

+### (Update of 2013-03-30)

+I ended up partially racing Just A Short Run, which I think was the correct decision.
+I had a [great experience](/blog/2013/03/30/report-on-just-a-short-run-my-first-half-marathon-in-nine-years/)!

 ## Conclusion

 Doing my first 5K race this year was a confidence booster for me, being a hard workout.
 It was also an opportunity to start really quantifying my progress and realistic timeline of improvement over the next months.